 All U.S. dental schools require applicants to take the DAT (Dental Admissions Test).
 This examination is a computer-based, multiple choice test that covers:

 The DAT is administered throughout the year at Prometric Testing Centers.
 Candidates must submit a DAT application form and pay a fee before they can schedule a test date at Prometric.
 Scores are available immediately after the test.
-See Leslie North to develop a testing and application time line.
+See Leslie Bell to develop a testing and application time line.